bovalonee/TranslateBOT/README.md

-# 29 Translate Bahasa Telegram Bot
+# 29 Translate Telegram Bot

 Welcome to the 29 Translate Bahasa Telegram Bot repository!
 This bot is designed to provide fast and accurate translation services across 29 languages, making it ideal for students, travelers, and anyone in need of linguistic assistance.